iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Polar Cone.md

 * $(\mathbb R_+^n)^\ominus = \mathbb R_-^n$, $(\mathbb S_+^n)^\ominus =\mathbb S_-^n$
 * $K^{\ominus\ominus} = \text{cl}.\text{cvxh}(K)$: It's the double polar theorem, or the bipolar theorem.
 * If, $K'\subseteq K$ then, $(K')^\ominus \supseteq K^\ominus$.
+* The polar cone is always a convex cone.
+It's direct by using the properties of the inequality in the definition.

 #### **Warnings | Notation Conflicts**
 > Prof Dimitri uses $C^\circ$ instead for polar cone definition.
 The $C^\ominus$ is a notation from Prof Heinz.